eaardal/pretty-logrus/README.md

   - `--where <field>=<value>`: Only show log messages where the specific field has the given value
   - `--where <field>=<value>,<field>=<value>`: Specify multiple conditions separated by comma
   - `--where <value>`: Only show log messages where the value occurs in any data field or the message field.
 Value can be a partial phrase or text.
+- `--highlight-key <field>`: Highlight the key of the field in the output.
+Field name can have leading and/or trailing wildcard `*`.
+By default, this is displayed in bold red text.
+Styles can be overridden in the [configuration file](./CONFIG_FILE_SPEC.md).
+- `--highlight-value <field value>`: Highlight the value of the field in the output.
+Field value can have leading and/or trailing wildcard `*`.
+By default, this is displayed in bold red text.
+Styles can be overridden in the [configuration file](./CONFIG_FILE_SPEC.md).

+## Configuration file

+See the [configuration spec](./CONFIG_FILE_SPEC.md) for how to set up the configuration file.

 # Changelog